Ion Weibel Instability in the hybrid framework: the optimal resolution: Simulation

 For $M_{\rm A}=100$, on the other hand, $N=10$ is insufficient to capture the dominant $k$ mode, located at $k d_i = 10.71$, and a higher resolution is required.
 The power spectrum during the linear phase, shown in Figure~\ref{fig:1D_simulation}b, shows how $N=10$ underestimates the peak of the power spectrum with respect to linear theory, and that the predicted polarization is completely inconsistent with the linear-theory expectation.
 On the other hand, $N=20$ properly captures the dominant $k$, and the peak of the power spectrum is consistent with the theoretical value, as is the polarization of the magnetic field, showing impressive agreement with the theory.
-The magnetic field at the end of the linear phase reaches saturation levels of $\sim 140$, again consistent with the prediction from the trapping mechanism (see Figure~\ref{fig:linear_theory}(b)).
+Similarly, $N=30$ is able to correctly capture both the power spectrum and the polarization properties even at smaller scales.
+The magnetic field at the end of the linear phase reaches saturation levels of $\sim 140$, again consistent with the prediction from the trapping mechanism (see Figure also~\ref{fig:linear_theory}(b)).
 From Equation~\ref{eq:res_scaling}, the required resolution for $M_{\rm A} = 100$ must be at least $N=17$, confirming the results obtained in this section.
+The simulations presented in this section demonstrate that the prediction obtained from Equation~\ref{eq:res_scaling} accurately identifies the minimum resolution required to capture the main characteristics of the instability for different $M_A$.
+However, achieving greater accuracy at smaller scales requires correspondingly higher resolution.